 In 2000 the NHS Trust who operated both Oldchurch & Harold Wood Hospitals wanted a single radio station to serve both hospitals, until the completion of the new Queen’s Hospital in 2006.
 After much negotiations regarding studio location, site transmission links & setting up a new association, the members of both Oldchurch & Harold Wood Hospital Radio came together creating Bedrock, making it a new registered charity on 22nd June 2002.

-The newly formed Bedrock used the former Oldchurch studio facilities, broadcasting on 846AM to Oldchurch Hospital with a direct link to Harold Wood Hospital, broadcasting on channels one and two on the bedside radio system.
+The newly formed Bedrock used the former Oldchurch studio facilities, broadcasting on 846AM (induction loop) to Oldchurch Hospital with a direct link to Harold Wood Hospital, broadcasting on channels one and two on the bedside radio system.
 With the first programmes being broadcast on December 1st 2002 and the station being branded as Bedrock AM.

 Listen to a selection of Bedrock AM 2006 – 2009 station jingles;